ramiroaraujo/alfred-set-resolution-workflow/README.md

 It allows you to list and search available resolutions, and action the result to do the change.
 The change persists between logout (ex: restart, shutdown, etc).

-It filter's out duplicated resolutions where a retina resolution is available, for example, if you have 1280x960 both retina and non-retina, you'll only see the retina option; no need to se the pixelated one.
+It filter's out duplicated resolutions where a retina resolution is available, for example, if you have available 1280x960 in both retina and non-retina, you'll only see the retina option; no need to set the pixelated one.

 ## Usage